-At the end of the day, especially if you’d done a lot of walking or hiking, you may want to relax and enjoy some refreshment.
+At the end of the day, especially if you’ve done a lot of walking or hiking, you may want to relax and enjoy some refreshment.
 Luckily, there are some great places to watch the sun go down over Lake Bled.

-I loved the lakeside views and elegant menu at Vila Preseren: I got a bite to eat and enjoyed a spritz or two whilst watching ducks glides around the still waters of Lake Bled.
+I loved the lakeside views and elegant menu at Vila Preseren: I got a bite to eat and enjoyed a spritz or two whilst watching ducks glide around the still waters of Lake Bled.

-Travel to Lake Bled
+Getting To Lake Bled